TravelMapping/HighwayData/hwy_data/BOL/bolf/README.md

 * F16 may go thru Tumupasa rather than around on the new variante.
 * F19 may extend west to Chile, but sources including [the 2016 map](https://www.udape.gob.bo/portales_html/portalSIG/atlasUdape1234567/atlas20_2016/maps/V20305.htm) show it ends in Charaña (at an unknown location).
 * F23's north end [has been moved east](https://www.mapillary.com/app/?lat=-17.5147219&lng=-65.8338577&z=17&focus=photo&pKey=180591061269562&x=0.6059246270587711&y=0.6377716427514172&zoom=1.7191977077363896) from its location on [the 2016 map](https://www.udape.gob.bo/portales_html/portalSIG/atlasUdape1234567/atlas20_2016/maps/V31403.htm).
+* F24's ends may be wrong, especially the one north of Ichoa (a best guess based on [the 2016 map](https://www.udape.gob.bo/portales_html/portalSIG/atlasUdape1234567/atlas20_2016/maps/V31003.htm)).
+* F24 appears to have a ford north of Santísima Trinidad, but it may be a ferry.
+* F25's route thru Irupana may be wrong.
 * F26's route thru Guanay may be wrong.
 * F28's west end may be wrong.
+* F32 is not on the 2019 map.
+Perhaps it no longer exists?
+* F34 (south from San José de Chiquitos) is shown as unbuilt on the 2019 map, so it has not been included.
+It is possible that some of it exists now.
+* F35 may have a ferry across the Río Piraí near its north end.
 * F39's east end may be wrong.
+* F40's exact north end may be wrong.
 * F42 seems to be under construction, and may not exist yet.